campbell-rehu/node-push-notifications-test/README.md

 ## Introduction

 This is a test application that allows a user to send a push notification using a form in the browser.
-It uses [Pushover](https://pushover.net/) and [pushover-notifications](https://github.com/qbit/node-pushover) for Node to send the messages between the server and the client.
+It uses [Pushover](https://pushover.net/) and [pushover-notifications](https://github.com/qbit/node-pushover) package for Node to send the messages between the server and the client.

 ## Thoughts